tokio-rs/website/content/blog/2019-10-scheduler.md

 to write more specialized versions.
 There is quite a bit of `unsafe` code in the new scheduler.

 There are a few ways to test concurrent code.
-One, is to let your users do the testing and debugging for you (an attractive option, to be sure).
+One is to let your users do the testing and debugging for you (an attractive option, to be sure).
 Another is to write unit tests that run in a loop and hope it catches a bug.
 Maybe even throw in [TSAN].
 Of course, if this does catch a bug, there is no way to easily